-- Note 1: If the oscillator is used with MS or HS modes, an extended parallel resistor with the value of 1 M Ω must be connected. - 2: The term, FP, refers to the clock source for all peripherals, while FCY refers to the clock source for the CPU.
-Throughout this document, FCY and FP are used interchangeably, except in the case of Doze mode.
-FP and FCY will be different when Doze mode is used with a Doze ratio of 1:2 or lower.
+- Note 1: If the oscillator is used with MS or HS mode, an extended parallel resistor with the value of 1 M Ω must be connected. - 2: The term, FP, refers to the clock source for all peripherals, while FCY refers to the clock source for the CPU.
+Throughout this document, FP and FCY are used interchangeably, except in the case of Doze mode.
+FP and FCY are different when Doze mode is used with a doze ratio of 1:2 or lower.